RaynardGerraldo/nokiaWA/README.md

 ---

+## Endpoints/Routes

+- /securelogin: login before login, only user with creds is allowed
+- /login: whatsapp qr code scan
+- /logged-in: check if you are logged in or not
+- /chats: list of whatsapp chats
+- /processnum: passes number to be processed
+- /chatsession: chat session for every number
+- /send: send messages
+- /downmedia: download media
+- /pgdown: down button to load older messages
+- /logout: logout from both whatsapp login and securelogin

+---

 ##  Chromedriver Instruction

 Only follow this section if you experience the errors in the [notice](#notice) above.
 Default ChromeDriver should work fine otherwise.